 Shaman Leveling Guide

-Here are some leveling tips for the Shaman class.
+Here are some leveling tips for shamans.
+If you're

-If you're looking for a leveling guide that will significantly speed up your way to the max level, for any class
+looking for a leveling guide that will significantly speed up your way to the max level, for any class and race,

 Introduction -- How to Level a Shaman in WotLK